larshnordli/watson-assistant-training/extra/extra.md

     }
   ]
 ```
-5. The result of your action's output will exist in `context.payload.processedInput` or shorthand `$payload.processedInput`
+5. The result of your action's output can be viewed in the dialog node by writing `<? context.payload.processedInput ?>` or shorthand `$payload.processedInput` as a response.
+If you get an error having it as response, click the `Manage Context` link in the top right and see the result.